Increase Your Profits

 Bringing in new clients is the popular choice.

-2. Expansion.
-Consider new market verticals.
-For example, if you offer bookkeeping services to businesses, brainstorm other services your clients commonly need.
+b.
+Expansion.
+Develop new market verticals.
+For example, if you offer bookkeeping services to attorneys, brainstorm other services your clients commonly need.
 Maybe payroll, billing or advisory services.
 Then offer those additional services to your clients.

 2. Increase your sales to current clients

-Selling more to current clients is easier than bringing in new clients.
-These three options increase how much a client invests in your services over time.
+Selling more to current clients requires less effort than bringing in new clients.
+These three options increase how much a client invests in your accounting services over time.

 - Upsell.
 Offer your clients an upgrade.
 Fast food restaurants have nailed this strategy.
 Customers frequently agree to the combo meal rather than the single item because it’s a better value.

-How would this work in your business?
+How would this work in your accounting practice?
 Your bookkeeping clients often need payroll.
 Create a package which bundles payroll with bookkeeping services.
 They’re happy to have one stop for all those needs and you now earn more from your client.